itskoko/kubecfn/README.md

 # kubecfn
-*Cloudformation based installer for secure multi-node kubeadm cluster.*
+*Cloudformation based installer for reasonably secure multi-node kubeadm cluster.*

 # Operations
 You can either edit the Makefile or use environment variable to override